twitchtv/twirp/docs/errors.md

 ### Metadata

-You can add arbitrary string metadata to any error.
-For example, the service may return an error like this:
+Arbitrary string metadata can be added to any error.
+For example, a service may return this:

 ```go
 if unavailable {